Table of Contents

 Before opening your new practice, you should also apply for a Medicare Provider number.
 This is important because clients can claim healthcare rebates as part of their healthcare plans.

 Registered physiotherapists have access to the Australian Physiotherapist Association (APA).
-The APA represents approximately 75% of Australian physiotherapists.
-The industry body has developed voluntary standards for its members to deliver quality and safe health care.
+The APA represents a large portion of Australian physiotherapists.
+The industry body develops and sets voluntary standards for its members to deliver quality and safe health care.
 They also provide a national accreditation scheme for private practices.

 4. Starting Your Business

 When setting up your physiotherapy practice, you will need to choose the most appropriate business structure.
 We recommend a company structure.
-A company is a separate legal entity, which reduces your personal liability and protects your assets.
-This structure is also beneficial if you intend to grow your business (for instance, by franchising) or sell as it helps with succession planning.
+A company is a separate legal entity, which reduces your personal liability and protects your personal assets.
+This structure is also beneficial if you intend to grow your business (for instance, by franchising or through investment).
+It can also help with succession planning if you plan to sell your business in the future.

 5. Registering for an ABN, TFN and GST

-As a company, you will need to apply for the following registrations:
+Once you have registered your company, you will need to apply for the following registrations on behalf of the company:

 - Australian Business Number (ABN); and